Senior Project Manager and community organiser in London, United Kingdom

 “What good is it, my brothers and sisters, if someone claims to have faith but has no deeds?
 Can such faith save them?
 Suppose a brother or a sister is without clothes and daily food.
 If one of you says to them, “Go in peace; keep warm and well fed,” but does nothing about their physical needs, what good is it?
 In the same way, faith by itself, if it is not accompanied by action, is dead” James 2:14-17

 I hate it when some abuse others using their POWER, organised money and organised people.
 I believe no one is born to infringe the human rights of others.
 Hence defending human rights is more than important for me.
 I hate it when leaders cling onto power by force.

-Wake up my fellow African leaders.
-Remember there are many others out there who can replace you.
+The changes taking place in Ethiopia under the leadership of Prime Minister Abiy Ahmed has given me hope.
+Hence, I am ready to contribute my bits to that beautiful country.
 It is down to my generation to identify, train and coach the next generation of leaders and empower them with hope and love.
 The next generation deserves better!
 Tomorrow should be a better day!